NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSBookingandReferrals/backup/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Applications/BaRS-Applications/Applications/BaRS-APP7/Index.page.md

 ## Use Cases Supported

-This Application supports the use of the following use cases:
+This Application supports the use of the following use case:

-* Appointments for Patient facing services into GP Practice
+* Appointments for Patient Facing Services (PFS) into GP Practice

 ## Introduction